arirusso/nibbler/README.md

        @verbose_name="Note On: C3">
 ```

-Enter the message as a string
+There's also a method to parse a string

 ```ruby
 nibbler.parse_s('904064')